cdiperi/covid-flask-dashboard/README.md

 The visualizations in this web app were made using Bokeh 2.0.0.

-A running version of this app can be viewed at http://covid19.cdiperi.com.
+This web app can be viewed at http://covid19.cdiperi.com.

-Example screenshots are below:

 ![Screenshot1](https://github.com/cdiperi/covid-flask-dashboard/blob/master/img/covid-dash-screenshot.GIF)
 ![Screenshot2](https://github.com/cdiperi/covid-flask-dashboard/blob/master/img/covid-dash-screenshot2.GIF)